Gedatolisib

-Gedatolisib (PF-05212384) is an experimental drug for treatment of cancer in development by Celcuity, Inc. The mechanism of action is accomplished by binding the different p110 catalytic subunit isoforms of PI3K and the kinase site of mTOR.
+Gedatolisib, sold under the brand name Revtorpyk, is an anti-cancer medication used for the treatment of breast cancer.
+Gedatolisib is a kinase inhibitor.
+The mechanism of action is accomplished by binding the different p110 catalytic subunit isoforms of PI3K and the kinase site of mTOR.
+Gedatolisib is administered by intravenous infusion.
+It was developed by Celcuity, Inc.

-The drug was originally developed by Wyeth, which Pfizer acquired in 2009.
-Gedatolisib is under development for patients with and without PIK3CA mutations.
+Gedatolisib was approved for medical use in the United States in July 2026.

+Medical uses

+Gedatolisib is indicated in combination with fulvestrant, with or without palbociclib, for the treatment of adults with hormone receptor (HR)-positive, human epidermal growth factor receptor 2 (HER2)-negative locally advanced or metastatic breast cancer without a PIK3CA mutation detected following progression on or after treatment with at least one line of endocrine therapy in the metastatic setting.

+Adverse effects

+The US prescription label includes warnings and precautions for stomatitis, dermatologic adverse reactions, hyperglycemia, and embryo-fetal toxicity.

 Mechanism of action

 Gedatolisib acts as a dual mTOR/PI3K inhibitor.

 mTOR inhibition

 mTOR is a downstream effector of PI3K and is also independently regulated by hormones, growth factors, and nutrients. mTOR protein is found in two functionally distinct protein assemblies: mTOR complex 1 (mTORC1) and mTOR complex 2 (mTORC2). mTOR signaling serves as a central regulator of cell metabolism, growth, proliferation, and survival.
 In cancer, dysfunctional mTOR signaling leads to various constitutive activities of both mTOR-involved complexes, making mTOR an important therapeutic target for cancer therapy.
 Gedatolisib also binds to mTOR to inhibit its activity.